-Note: Funding under this solicitation may only be used to cover costs associated with the evaluation, but may include reasonable costs incurred by program personnel to support activities directly and exclusively required for the execution of the evaluation (e.g., manual extraction of administrative records).
+Funding may only be used to cover costs associated with research.
+It may include reasonable costs such as those incurred by program personnel to support activities directly required for the execution of the research (e.g., manual extraction of administrative records) or those associated with serving on an expert panel to provide input on analyses or interpretation of findings.